shafi2019/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+  Answer: To give the user a constant reminder to the server that it is authorized.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+  Answer: Hashes the passwords and also salts them for additional security.

 - [ ] What does bcrypt do to slow down attackers?
+  Answer:  Implements time complexities to force the process to take exponentially more time, making it.  less and less worth it to bother.

 - [ ] What are the three parts of the JSON Web Token?
+  Answer: Header, Payload, Signature.

 ## Minimum Viable Product